ProjectIndoor/projectindoorweb/doc/frontend.md

 ![Manage Buildings](images/fe_manageBuildings.png)

-The user can click on any project to view the details.
-Also, the project can be deleted.
-But if the project is associated with any radio map, evaluation files or any building data, the user cannot delete the project.
+The user can click on any building to view the details.
+Also, the building can be deleted.
+But if the building is associated with any radio map, evaluation files or any other project, the user cannot delete the building.

 ![Detailed View](images/fe_detailedView.png)

 ### Evaluation Files

 This page lists all the evaluation and radio map files uploaded.
-The user can also delete any of these files similar to deleting a project.
+The user can also delete any of these files similar to deleting a building.

 ![Manage Evaluation File](images/fe_manageEval.png)